flipkart-incubator/spark-transformers/README.md

 ## What does it do?

 * Provide a way to export Spark models/transformations into a custom format which can be imported back into a java object.
-* Provide a way to do model predictions in java ecosystem.
+* Provide a way to do modelInfo predictions in java ecosystem.

 ## Bugs and Feedback